Labrador City

 Labrador City is a town in western Labrador (part of the Canadian province of Newfoundland and Labrador), near the Quebec border.
 With a population of 7,412 as of 2021, it is the second-largest population centre in Labrador, behind Happy Valley-Goose Bay.
 Neighbouring Labrador City is Wabush, a smaller town with a population of approximately 1,964 as of 2021.
 Together, the "twin towns" are known as Labrador West.

-In the 1960s, Labrador City was founded to accommodate employees of the Iron Ore Company of Canada, and iron ore mining continues to be the primary industry in the town.
+In the 1960s, Labrador City was founded to accommodate employees of the Iron Ore Company of Canada; iron ore mining continues to be the primary industry in the town.

 The Labrador City town motto is Kamistiatusset, a Naskapi word meaning "land of the hard-working people."
 The Labrador City town crest is that of a snowy owl holding a scroll atop a black spade on a mound of red earth.
 The symbol represents iron ore mining.
 The spade is flanked by two caribou.
 Both snowy owls and caribou are native to the Labrador City area.

 Government

-Belinda Adams was appointed as mayor in 2022.

-Since a 2013 by-election, the federal riding of Labrador seat has been held by Yvonne Jones, a Liberal Party member, while New Democrat Jordan Brown has represented Labrador West in the provincial House of Assembly since 2019.
+Since the 2025 election, the federal riding of Labrador seat has been held by Philip Earle, a Liberal Party member while Progressive Conservative Joseph Power has represented Labrador West in the provincial House of Assembly since 2025.

-In 2017, MHA Graham Letto and Labrador City Mayor Wayne Button stated that the municipal governments of Labrador City and Wabush are looking into the idea of amalgamation.